exoticBrain/University-Projects/README.md

 # 📚 University Projects Repository

 Welcome to my repository of university projects!
+This repository is just for fun!!
-This repository contains various programming projects completed during my studies.
+It contains various programming projects completed during my studies.

 ## 📑 Table of Contents
 1. 🚗 [Rental Agency](./rental_agency)